The Ultimate Guide to Health and Wellness Stipends

 On this Page

-In fact, a surprising number of companies often find themselves offering wellness perks that, despite good intentions, end up feeling disconnected from what employees really need.
+This isn’t a surprise.
+Companies often find themselves offering wellness perks that, despite good intentions, end up feeling disconnected from what employees really need.

-In 2025, it’s about giving your entire workforce the freedom to take charge of their own health and wellness.
+With the current state of the world, the winning strategy is to give your entire workforce the freedom to take charge of their own health and wellness, all while saving your company money.
 But how do you build a program that checks all those boxes?

-That’s why we developed this guide to everything you need to know about today’s top employee and employer benefit: wellness stipends.
+We developed this guide to everything you need to know about today’s top employee and employer benefit: health and wellness stipends.

 First, a definition:

-Depending on how a company designs it, eligible expenses can include a wide range of wellness-related items and services from gym memberships to mental health apps, fitness subscriptions, wearable fitness trackers, and more.
+Depending on how a company designs their health and wellness stipend program, eligible expenses can include a wide range of wellness-related items and services, including gym memberships, mental health apps, fitness subscriptions, wearable fitness trackers, and more.

-• They are sometimes also referred to as health stipends, wellness accounts, wellness allowances, wellbeing allowances, wellness spending accounts, wellness reimbursements, and wellness dollars.
+• They are sometimes also referred to as health stipends, wellness accounts, wellness allowances, well-being allowances, wellness spending accounts, wellness reimbursements, wellness wallets, and wellness dollars.

-• Employers decide how much to offer, and within what timeframes (such as a monthly, quarterly, semi-annual, or annual basis) employees have to spend.
+• Employers decide how much to offer and on what cadence (such as a monthly, quarterly, semiannual, or annual basis) employees can spend.

-• Depending on the type of wellness program an employer designs, it will determine what expenses are eligible, including physical, mental, or financial wellness needs.
-Some people use them to cover a fitness or gym reimbursement.
+• The type of wellness program an employer designs will determine what expenses are eligible, including physical, mental, or financial wellness needs.

-• They are taxable health benefits which means they have tax implications for either the employee or employer, as taxes can be grossed up by the employer or employees cover the taxes.
+• They are taxable health benefits, which means they have tax implications for either the employee or employer (i.e., taxes will be covered by employees if not grossed up by the employer).

 What they are not: